Aditya-AT/3D_Art_using_OpenGL/README.md

 - **Camera System**: Implements non-default camera positioning to capture the festive setup from the best angles, enhancing the visual appeal.
 - **Lighting and Shading**: Incorporates at least one point light source to simulate a cozy, festive glow, with Phong shading to give depth and realism to the objects.
 - **Texture Mapping**: Uses both image-based and procedural textures to add detail to the Christmas tree and the gifts, making them look as realistic as possible.

+## Implementation
+The scene is built using a combination of techniques covered in the course:

+- **Model Transformation**: Objects are modeled in local coordinates and transformed using model transformations.
+- **Viewing Transformation**: Camera settings are adjusted to optimize the scene's visibility.
+- **Projection Transformation**: Both orthographic and perspective projections are explored.
+- **Illumination and Shading**: The Phong model is used to simulate realistic lighting.

 ## Installation